fakela/documentation/get-started/what-is-mindee.md

     - invoice-ocr
   description: ''
 ---

 ## What is Mindee?

 [Mindee](https://mindee.com) is a developer platform that enables you to **extract key information from any type of document with your code**.
 Our mission is to help developers automate paperwork in their applications in real-time, with human-level accuracy.

-## What does Mindee offer?

 ## Who is Mindee for?
-Mindee is a powerful document parsing API built for developers and performs best if:
+Mindee have a developer first mindset – we build powerful document parsing APIs that developers can utilize to solve their problems.
+Also, Mindee can be used if:

 - You are dealing with a lot of documents that aren't very organized, like invoices, receipts, forms, and so on.
 - You need high-quality data extracted.